Lori Systems wins Best of Show at Startup Battlefield Africa

 Social good category winner: AgroCenta

-AgroCenta is helping more than 8,000 farmers to improve to improve the agricultural value chain.
+AgroCenta is helping more than 8,000 farmers to improve the agricultural value chain.
 In particular, small farmers in rural areas are facing many challenges to access large markets.
-The startup is helping them cut the middlemen, optimize truck deliveries to large markets thanks to an online marketplace.
+The startup is helping them cut out the middlemen, and optimize truck deliveries to large markets thanks to an online marketplace.

 When farmers get an order, they can handle all the logistics through AgroCenta.
 More importantly, many farmers can now generate decent revenue, which leads to a better standard of living.